Mary Calkins And Self-Psychology

 The human mind is complex and psychology is ever evolving

-Calkins produced significant research related to dreams, memory, and the self.
-Throughout her career, she wrote over 100 psychological papers, four books, and a textbook, all of which were published.
+Mary Whiton Calkins made substantial contributions to the behavioral sciences, producing a significant amount of research related to dreams, memory, and the self.
+Throughout her career, Calkins wrote prolifically on psychological and philosophical topics, authoring over 100 papers, four books, and a textbook, all of which were published.
 In 1903, psychologist James McKeen Cattell asked ten fellow psychologists to rank their American colleagues according to merit.
-Mary ranked 12th on the list, despite not being permitted to complete her doctorate in psychology after fulfilling the requirements at Harvard.
+Mary ranked 12th on the list, despite not being allowed to complete her doctorate in psychology after fulfilling the requirements at Harvard.

-In 1909, the University of Columbia agreed to award her an honorary Doctor of Letters degree.
+Though Calkins never received her Harvard degree, in 1909, Columbia University agreed to award her an honorary Doctor of Letters degree.
 In 1910, Smith College also awarded her with an honorary Doctor of Laws degree.
-Mary was elected president of the American Psychological Association (APA) in 1905.
+Mary became the first female president of the American Psychological Association (APA) in 1905.
 In 1918, she was also elected president of the American Philosophical Association.
-She was the first woman to hold these positions in both societies.
+Calkins was the first female elected to that post at the American Philosophical Association.
+She was also the first woman to become a member of the British Psychological Association.

-Mary continued to serve as faculty staff at Wellesley College for the rest of her career.
-She taught there for 40 years, opening the doors for some other young female psychologists to learn about psychology freely.
+Calkins served as a faculty member at Wellesley College for the rest of her career.
+She taught psychology there for 40 years, opening the doors for other young female psychologists to learn about psychology freely.
 In 1929, Mary Whiton Calkins retired, leaving a legacy of perseverance against barriers.
-She died shortly after, in 1930.
+Calkins died shortly after, in 1930.

 One of Mary's most significant contributions to psychology (which was unpopular during her lifetime) was her system of self-psychology.
-This system offered an alternative perspective compared to the popular schools of structuralism and functionalism.
+This system offered an alternative perspective compared to the popular schools of Gestalt psychology, structural psychology, and functional psychology.
 By introspectively examining the self through philosophical and psychological principles, she offered new viewpoints, theorizing that people are conscious organisms with experiences and functions that drive them.
+She laid out these views in an article published in the APA’s Psychological Review, titled “A Reconciliation Between Structural and Functional Psychology”, as well as in her 1919 American Philosophical Association address, “Personalistic Conception of Nature”.

 Outside of her work as a philosopher and psychologist, Mary also spoke out for women's rights.
-Mary was also a suffragist, fighting for women's right to vote.
+Mary was a suffragist, fighting for women's right to vote.
 She identified as a pacifist.
 Mary personally knew the significant impact inequality had on women.
 She also personally demonstrated her commitment to social justice in 1902.
-At that time, she was offered a doctoral degree from Radcliffe, a women's college with ties to Harvard.
-She rejected the degree, expressing concern that accepting it would only further close the door for women at Harvard.
+At that time, she and three other women were told they could be granted doctoral degrees from Radcliffe, a women's college with ties to Harvard.
+Calkins rejected the Radcliffe degree, expressing concern that accepting it would only further close the door for women at Harvard: “I still believe that the best ideals of education would be better served if Radcliffe College refused to confer the doctor’s degree.
+You will be quick to see that, holding this conviction, I cannot rightly take the easier course of accepting the degree.”

 Overcoming obstacles and discrimination, Mary demonstrated that women were equally as capable as men.
 In addition, she achieved many firsts in the field of psychology and for women both at home and abroad.